Karakol, Kyrgyzstan – Russian Holy Trinity Orthodox Church

 The next stop was in Karakol which started with a visit to the beautiful Russian Holy Trinity Orthodox Church.
 A couple in our group got in trouble for taking photos inside the church, but the real highlight was the outside structure.
 The singing inside during the service was very enchanting as well.

 Travelling a little outside the city we visit the Prejevalskiy Museum.
-Nikolay Prejevalskiy was a Russian explorer in the 1800s who across five expeditions opened up a lot of Central Asia.
-He was a critical explorer for this region who also identied many new animals and plants and trees.
+Nikolay Prejevalskiy was a Russian explorer in the 1800s who across five expeditions opened a lot of Central Asia.
+He was a critical explorer for this region who also identified many new animals and plants and trees.

 Karakol, Kyrgyzstan – Nikolay Prejevalskiy Memorial

 The last stop for the day was the Dungan Mosque, built by the Chinese who moved into this region it appears like a pagoda style building.
-While I didn’t find the building as a highlight the clothing some of our tour members had to wear to enter the grounds definitely was 🙂
+While I didn’t find the building a highlight the clothing some of our tour members had to wear to enter the grounds was memorable.

 Karakol, Kyrgyzstan – Dungan Mosque covering up is mandatory